 Years ago after reading a letter I’d written, a dear friend remarked ‘you’re a good writer.
 You should be a writer’.
 That got me angry.
 ‘I am a writer!’
 I screamed at him.
-‘What do yo mean I should be?!’
+‘What do you mean I should be?!’
 I referred to of course, as this poor guy could hardly have known, my collection of hundreds (ok, maybe dozens) of journals in which I’d written nearly every day of my life for the past decade.
-For many years of my life friends would see me writing in a tiny notebook, one small enough to fit in a pocket if necessary.
-I’d assumed he, having seen them himself, knew of their importance.
-Importance to whom?
+For years friends would see me writing in a tiny notebook that I carried with me wherever I went.
+I’d assumed he, having seen them himself, knew of the notebooks’ importance.
+But importance to whom?

 The conversation we had on that day began a now decade-old debate inside my head.
 Just what makes a writer a writer?
 Is it getting paid to write?
 Is it simply the quantity of material?
 The quality or uniqueness of the writing?
 Getting published perhaps?
 It seemed, as the anger of my reaction to his one simple statement revealed, that I myself felt being a ‘real’ writer meant being a published one.
 I think I got angry because I myself felt guilty.
 I knew I wasn’t a writer.
 Silly to declare that I was.
 I’d always wanted to express things; I’d dearly wished to connect with people who might be happy to recognize themselves and their own experiences in my observations, and so I wrote.
 While I had material, no one had ever read any of it as of that point.
 To connect with people, this was the germ of my hope, but I hadn’t come close.
 So my own private sense of failure had bubbled to the surface in anger.
 I wrote, yes.
 But was I a writer – yet?
 I knew I wasn’t.
 My writing existed for me alone.